Hiking Along the Great Wall of China

 Climbing across the terraced lands, a peasant farmer is hoeing his ground in the late afternoon.
 He looked up and with a nod of acknowledgment continued as though a troupe of Europeans appeared every day.
 He was old, bent over, and working at 1000 ft.
 So where did he go to sleep and eat and did he climb up there every day?

 Yao Zi Yu – the Old Walled Village

 Reaching Yao Zi Yu in the late afternoon – we explored the nooks and crannies of the pantiled buildings, once the barracks for the soldiers guarding the building of the Wall.
 People still inhabit this tiny crumb of a village holding on to it like a precious inheritance.

 The wind soughed through the lane-lets and bushes stuck out like hair bunches from walls that had changed little since the construction of the Great Wall.

 Imagine breakfast and then off to work on a structure that can now be viewed from outer space, construction of this monumental kind from such a humble place.
 A miniature village with tiny lanes with abandoned buildings but such strong brick it would still be there for generations to come.

 At the end of the day, we congregated near the bus to drink coffee and beer as the local people came out to watch us.
 They were as shy of us as we were of them and for the short time we were there they looked on but neither group broke ranks except for the little children who smiled and chased around us.

 Back in Beijing

-In contrast to this rural scene, back in Beijing, an army of drills shriek, the might of construction roars on every street, the Olympics are coming!
-People cook on the streets, clean their teeth and live their lives and after a hard day’s work some sleep there, too, in the shadow of Beijing’s many cranes.
+In contrast to this rural scene, back in Beijing, an army of drills shrieks, and the might of construction roars on every street.
+People cook on the streets, clean their teeth and live their lives, and after a hard day’s work some sleep there, too, in the shadow of Beijing’s many cranes.